 The first thing to do is to get the movement out of the clock.
 I had to remove the wood back and expose the movement.
 There are four wood screws that hold the movement to the clock and that’s it.
 Remove the four screws and remove the clock face hands and the movement just falls out the back.

-Its an old one and has the 1909 date stamp on it.
+Its an old one and has the 1909 model stamp on it.
+Not sure on the year?

 I removed the movement.